leaphub/capistrano-symfony/README.md

 require 'capistrano/symfony'
 ```

-Here is a list of available options with their default values:
+The following list shows the available options with their default values:

 ```ruby
 set :symfony_roles, :web